redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/07 Conditions.md

 ### Using `if` as an Expression

-Up til now, the way we have used the `if` statement assumes that after it completes, no extra values have been left on the stack.
+Up til now, the way we have used the `if` statement assumes that does not leave any values behind on the stack.

 But what if we want to perform some sort of conditional assignment?